Did you know that nearly 50 percent of Americans say they have daytime sleepiness, while 32 percent report sleeping insufficient hours every night?

 5) Be careful of what you eat around bedtime

-The diet matters if you want to sleep deeper.
+Your diet matters if you want to get more deep sleep.
 Studies show that it also impacts slow-wave sleep directly.

-People eating plenty of saturated fats in their diet are more likely to have less delta sleep.
+People eating lots of saturated fats in their diet are more likely to have less delta sleep.

-Try to eat a few hours before bedtime and make sure that your dinner is not made of fatty foods (10).
+Try to eat a few hours before bedtime and make sure that your dinner is not made of fatty foods.